andai 10 months ago

 I personally feel it's generally best to avoid the mental Spaghettification.

-chr_1 a day ago
+chr_1 10 months ago

 Before 2020 when /r/privacy stimulated conversation that was worthy of good discussion you learned Tor the software made less available nodes accessible with newer deployments, that’s why it got faster.
 Regardless of how many nodes existed.
 The routing shifted.
 Now it’s way faster and there's specifically designated guard nodes seemingly pinged repeatedly out to the same allied nations.

-darby_nine a day ago
+darby_nine 10 months ago

 In fact, you should assume they are.
 This doesn't imply the network doesn't have utility for a given actor.